madavid128/madavid-research/index.md

 {% capture text %}

-My research allows me to work with wonderful students and colleagues.
+My research allows me to work with wonderful students, colleagues, mentees, and mentors.
+Together, we bridge engineering, imaging, and data science to tackle the complexities of musculoskeletal health.

 {%
   include button.html